 If you'd like a stronger strawberry flavor and darker color, try adding extra strawberry powder to your recipe.

-To prepare your freeze-dried strawberries, use a food processor, spice grinder, or even a blender to grind your strawberries into a fine powder.
+To prepare freeze-dried strawberries for this recipe: use a food processor, spice grinder, or even a blender to grind the dried strawberries into a fine powder.

 Can I use fresh strawberries?